MetPX/sarracenia/doc/sr_watch.1.rst

 Default: default is all of them, except poll

-The *create*, *modify*, and *delete* events reflect what is expected: a file being created, modified, or deleted. and *link* attributes are less obvious, and affect how symbolic links are processed.
+The *create*, *modify*, and *delete* events reflect what is expected: a file being created, modified, or deleted.
+The *follow* and *link* attributes are less obvious, and affect how symbolic links are processed.
 If *link* is set, symbolic links will be posted as links so that consumers can choose how to process them. if it is not set, then no link events will ever be posted.

-**[--watch_flags <flag|flag|...>]**

-Watch_flags is an option that modifies how directory trees will be traversed.
-The flags recognized are: follow,poll,realpath.

 The *follow* keyword causes symbolic links to be traversed.  if *follow* is set and the destination of a symbolic link is a file, then that destination file should be posted as well as the link.